Differentiable Programming for Earth System Modeling: Benefits of Differentiable ESMs

 \paragraph{Modeling Unresolved Influences}

 A growing number of processes in ESMs are not based on fundamentally known primitive equations of motion, such as the Navier-Stokes equation of fluid dynamics for the atmosphere and oceans.
 For example, vegetation models are typically not primarily based on primitive physical equations of the underlying processes, but rather on effective empirical relationships and ecological paradigms.
 For suitable applications, many ESM components, such as those describing land-surface and vegetation processes, ice sheets, or the carbon cycle, or subgrid-scale process in the ocean and atmosphere, could be replaced or augmented with data-driven ANN models.
 Even components that are based on known primitive equations of motion have to be discretized to finite spatial grids in practice, so that they can be integrated numerically.
 The resulting parameterizations will necessarily introduce errors that can be attenuated by suitable data-driven and especially ML methods.
-For example, \citet{um2020} demonstrated that a hybrid approach can reduce the numerical errors of a coarsely resolved fluid dynamics model by demonstrating that a fully differentiable hybrid model on a coarse grid performs best in learning the dynamics of a high-resolution model. \citet{zanna2021} also propose physics-aware deep learning to model unresolved turbulent processes in ocean models.
-Universal Differential Equations (UDEs) can be such a physics-aware form of ML, as they can combine primitive physical equations directly with ANNs to minimize model errors effectively.
+For example, \citet{um2020} demonstrated that a hybrid approach can reduce the numerical errors of a coarsely resolved fluid dynamics model by showing that a fully differentiable hybrid model on a coarse grid performs best in learning the dynamics of a high-resolution model.
+With a similar approach, \citet{kochkov2021} showed that a hybrid model of fluid dynamics can result in a 40- to 80-fold computational speedup while remaining stable and generalizing well. \citet{zanna2021} also propose physics-aware deep learning to model unresolved turbulent processes in ocean models.
+Universal Differential Equations (UDEs) can be such a physics-aware form of ML, as they can combine primitive physical equations directly with ANNs to minimize model errors effectively. \citet{Bezenac2019} developed a hybrid model to forecast high-resolution sea surface temperatures by using the output of an ANN as input for a differentiable advection-diffusion model, outperforming both coarse process-based models and purely data-driven approaches.

-Ideally, a hybrid ESM could combine both of these approaches, emulators and modeling of unresolved influences, and perform its final parameter optimization for both the physically motivated parameters and the ANN parameters at once, in the full hybrid model.
+Ideally, a hybrid ESM could combine both of these approaches (emulation and modeling of unresolved processes) and perform its final parameter optimization for both the physically motivated parameters and the ANN parameters at once, in the full hybrid model.
 Differentiable programming would enable such a procedure.
 Differentiable ESMs are thus prime candidates for strongly coupled neural ESMs in the terminology of \citet{Irrgang2021}.